-For those who are considering walking ‘the trail’, using a reputable tour operator will give you the benefit of accessing guides with valuable experience, as well as knowledge of the historical and local village contexts.
+For those who are considering walking the Kokoda Trail, using a reputable tour operator will give you the benefit of accessing guides with valuable experience, as well as knowledge of the historical and local village contexts.
+Consider Cover-More's adventure travel insurance to protect you while trekking the Kokoda Trail.

 Find out how many meals your tour operators provide.
 Some provide two to three meals per day and meals are prepared for you ahead of your arrival at the night stopover.
 Others may provide breakfast and dinner, and you will be required to carry snacks and lunch that are light weight, and easy to prepare.